 Grab a frying pan and brown the bacon or sausage.
 Remove the bacon and crumble it when it cools.
 Add the butter in the same pan and let it melt.
 Add the flour to make a roux with the butter and bacon grease.
 When the roux is smooth, add the milk and stir until completely cooked through.
 Add the bacon bits or sausage pieces.
 Salt and pepper to taste.
 I add a little sugar which is optional.

 I feel strongly about learning to cook inexpensive meals because I believe hard times are coming.
-Please teach your family how to cook from scratch and how to cook these pioneer recipes.
+Please teach your family how to cook from scratch.
+Learning how to cook these pioneer recipes would be a great start.
 Thanks for prepping.
 May God bless this world.
 Linda